ShubhamTheWall/student-report-card-using-C-/README.md

 # Student-report-card-using-C-
-Student Report Card SystemThis is a simple console-based application developed in C++ as part of my BCA coursework.
+Student Report Card SystemThis is a simple console-based application developed in C as part of my BCA coursework.

 The program is designed to manage student records, calculate grades, and display report cards.